Easy Board Home Improvements

 Why consider this?
 One reason is that the financial report looks backwards not forward.
 Boards do not do much of the latter.
 Often the financial report it becomes so routine that it requires no deliberation and no action by the board.
 Do you really want to spend time on this every meeting?

-The idea of a less frequent financial reports as a meeting agenda item makes sense for organizations with a good budgeting process, relatively stable and predictable revenue and expenditures and an experienced executive director.[6]Situations where a board should have monthly financial reports include: organizations with volatile revenue and/or expense numbers, groups under threat of losing funding, those in the midst of a … Continue reading In such situations quarterly reports are often fine.
+The idea of a less frequent financial reports as a meeting agenda item makes sense for organizations with a good budgeting process, relatively stable and predictable revenue and expenditures and an experienced executive director.((Situations where a board should have monthly financial reports include: organizations with volatile revenue and/or expense numbers, groups under threat of losing funding, those in the midst of a large capital project, those without a good set of financial management policies, and organizations with a new executive director)) In such situations quarterly reports are often fine.
 This frees up agenda time in some meetings for other matters and, when the financial reports are given, allows more time to really look at any issues.

 So, how do you do this?
 It probably requires that the treasurer and executive director agree to request this as a board agenda change, give their reasons, and, if approved, adjust the board calendar to indicate when the quarterly reports are to be scheduled.
-As I Indicated above the quarterly reports should then be more thorough and focused.[7]The quarterly reports could, in addition to an update on the key numbers, be focused as follows: (1) next years’s budget proposal; (2) year end report/auditors report; (3) Mid year review; (4) … Continue reading
+As I Indicated above the quarterly reports should then be more thorough and focused.((The quarterly reports could, in addition to an update on the key numbers, be focused as follows: (1) next years’s budget proposal; (2) year end report/auditors report; (3) Mid year review; (4) particular financial issues and changes))

 Boards reluctant to let go of monthly financial reports could choose to receive a written report as part of their board meeting package as an information item only.